top of page

 The North American Comparative Immunology (NACI) Workshop has been held annually since 2009 to foster collaborations among established investigators, postdoctoral fellows and graduate students interested in immune function in a wide range of model and non-model organisms.

-Join us this year at University of the Frasier Valley in Abbotsford, British Columbia.
+Join us this year at University of the Fraser Valley in Abbotsford, British Columbia.

 imgbin_1cae15ee584137ec906c7e8bd9c044fd (1).png